WARNING! THIS IS A WARNING! YOU HAVE BEEN WARNED!

 I did jack shit.
 I sat and stayed quiet, not once even lending my support to her or sharing how I appreciated the work she would do on her feeds.
 She isn’t an inspiration to me – I have been coding for a while now – but she is a true talent in tech, in STEM, and she deserves to be treated as an equal.
 And I didn’t tell her that.

-Now, there are things that really get to me about all of this.
-From a personal perspective, there was nothing stopping me from saying “Hey, just wanting to let you know that I dig your stuff.
+Now, some things really get to me about all of this.
+From a personal perspective, there was nothing stopping me from saying “Hey, just wanted to let you know that I dig your stuff.
 Keep doing what you do best.
 Don’t let the bastards grind you down.
 You’ll have many more supporters out there that care about you and what you do.”
 Nothing at all, and there’s no excuse for me not saying it.
-But more than that, it’s that Nicole isn’t the only woman to face these kind of comments.
+But more than that, it’s that Nicole isn’t the only woman to face these kinds of comments.
 She isn’t the first, she won’t be the last, and it won’t just be from these penis-bearers.

 Women in STEM have been marginalised for a long time.
 Science, Technology, Engineering, Mathematics, all realms of the brain, of thought, of knowledge, of understanding, and in the minds of some, realms that should remain under the guardianship of men for reasons that I am yet to be able to fathom.
 It’s a concept that I find sickening.
 It’s complete and total horseshit.
 One of the other reasons I follow women in STEM is because they – like many men in the field – fucking know what the goddamn fuck they are fucking talking about.
 They’re not stupid.
 They know their shit.
 They have trained for years in their chosen fields.
 And those that aren’t, are documenting their journey as they train and learn.
 They’re sharing their mistakes, their triumphs, their achievements, their failures, experiences that I have, even as a man.
 There is nothing on Earth that says they should not have these experiences, and I do not understand why, from a human perspective, these women are discriminated against so much by men who think their penis grants them some kind of special abilities.